 Change the 3rd paragraph as follows:

 In dynamic SM power save mode, the STA enables its multiple receive chains when it receives the start of a frame exchange sequence addressed to it.
 Such a frame exchange sequence shall start with a single-spatial stream individually addressed frame that requires an immediate response and that is addressed to the STA in dynamic SM power save mode.
 An RTS/CTS sequence may be used for this purpose.
 The STA shall, subject to its spatial stream capabilities (see 9.4.2.55.4 (Supported MCS Set field) and 9.4.2.157.3 (Supported VHT-MCS and NSS Set field)) and operating mode (see 11.41 (Notification of operating mode changes)), be capable of receiving a PPDU that is sent using more than one spatial stream a SIFS after the end of its response frame transmission.
-The STA switches to the multiple receive chain mode when it receives the frame addressed to it and switches back immediately when the frame exchange sequence ends.
+The STA switches to the multiple receive chain mode if it responds to the frameaddressed to it and switches back immediately when the frame exchange sequence ends.(#24044)

 Change the note after the 3rd paragraph as follows: